Pastoral – Health and Emotional Wellbeing

 Heads of Year and Support

-Hull Collegiate Senior School consists of Year 7, Middle School (Years 8 and 9), Upper School (Years 10 and 11) and Sixth Form (Years 12 and 13) in order to facilitate the continuity of Form Tutor, Mentor, Head and Deputy Head of School over these crucial stages.
+Hull Collegiate Senior School consists of Year 7, Middle School (Years 8 and 9), Upper School (Years 10 ) and Pre Sixth and Sixth Form (Years 11, 12 and 13) in order to facilitate the continuity of Form Tutor, Mentor, Head and Deputy Head of School over these crucial stages.
 This structure enables staff to get to know pupils and their families particularly well and allows for ease of communication as the need arises.

 We have been impressed by the positive effect the mentoring programme has had on both pupils’ attitude to academic work and results in external examinations.
 In addition, a longer term relationship provides the continuity of pastoral support and guidance that pupils need.